Coral Cheltenham offer: Get £20 in free bets for the festival

 - Click for a complete list of T&C

-Coral bookmaker are as old as legalised betting in the UK and, in that time, they have covered more than the odd Cheltenham Festival.
-They are ingrained in UK and Irish horse racing betting.
+Coral are as old as legalised betting in the UK and, in that time, they have covered more than the odd Cheltenham Festival.
+The bookie is ingrained in UK and Irish horse racing betting.
 Here are three reasons to bet on Cheltenham with Coral.

-Coral offers more ways to bet on your favourite races, runners, and riders.
+Coral offer more ways to bet on your favourite races, runners, and riders.
 Make your predictions on the race winner, or shoot for a place.
-There’s also match betting, winning distances, champion jockey, trainer with the most wins, and plenty more.
+There’s also match betting, winning distances, champion jockey, a trainer with the most wins, and plenty more.

 Promotions and specials, including profit boosts, cashback, and enhanced odds, can be found on the promotions tab of the Coral website and app.
 Check what’s available before placing your bets.
 There may be an easier way to gamble on the race.